steven-steven/steven-steven/README.md

 Welcome to my Github page.

 - 🔭 I’m currently working on making e-commerce safer and more trustable at Shopify.
-Always trying to learn about new cool tech i my free time.
+Always trying to learn about new cool tech in my free time.
 - 📚 I am an avid reader.
 Feel free to drop in recommendations, whether it's fiction/non-fiction/technical.
 - 🇮🇩/🇨🇦 Born and raised in Indonesia.
 Studied and worked in Canada.
 - 🌱 I’m currently learning to be a better writer, software developer, rock climber, runner, and human